ikunetwork/WhitePaper/README.md

 ![IKU Data Approach](https://github.com/ikunetwork/WhitePaper/raw/master/IKU-Data-Approach.png)

-**Liquidity**: Bio R&D markets remain silo'd and permissioned, leading to exorbiotant pricing per patient as R&D spend is typically $2-$3 billion USD per NME.<sup>[31](#f31)</sup> Sadly, pharma companies carry significant non-R&D “baggage," where R&D spend never outpaces non-R&D spend.<sup>[32](#f32)</sup> IKU's output yields preclinical and clinical data sets, open to any interested party globally, building the the basis for two related asset classes - \(i\) the IKU Network Token `IKU` and \(ii), Research Specific Token `RST[x]`.
-The `RST[x]` enables the `permissionlessLicense` as described under **Token and License**.
-Both asset classes collapse money value and information into one, facilitating the liquid exchange of data.
-Given that IKU's focus, R&D expenditures are expected to be minor by comparison - hence no such demands on amortizing exorbitant R&D costs on patients have to be met.
+**Liquidity**: Bio R&D markets remain non-liquid, silo'd and permissioned in which on average $2.6 billion is required per drug, resulting in exorbitant pricing per unit.<sup>[31](#f31)</sup> Sadly, pharma companies carry significant non-R&D “baggage," where non-R&D spend has outpaced R&D for the last 20 years.<sup>[32](#f32)</sup> IKU's output yields preclinical and clinical research data sets, open to any interested party globally, building the the basis for two related asset classes - \(i\) the IKU Network Token `IKU` and \(ii), Research Specific Token `RST[x]`.
+The `RST[x]` enables the licensing of a specific data set as described below.
+Both asset classes collapse money value and information into one, facilitating the liquid exchange of R&D. Given that IKU's focus, R&D expenditures are expected to be minor by comparison, no such demands on amortizing exorbitant R&D costs on patients have to be met.

 ### IKU Scales